Variational subspace methods and application to improving variational Monte Carlo dynamics: Bridge: improving variational dynamics accuracy with subspace methods

 which solves the Schrödinger equation within the variational space $\operatorname{span}(\left\{ \ket{\phi_{\theta_k}} \right\}_k)$, and take it as a new and possibly more accurate approximation of the dynamics.
 Since at time $t = k\delta$ the linear variational state can represent $\ket{\phi_{\theta_k}}$, the optimal state in the subspace $\operatorname{span}(\left\{ \ket{\phi_{\theta_k}} \right\}_k)$ has at least the accuracy of the original basis states, but it could achieve a better approximation of the dynamics.
 Although it is not guaranteed, we empirically observe that the linear combinations obtained by this procedure are always close to the optimal linear state, and thus never underperforms compared to the original states $\ket{\phi_{\theta_k}}$.

 Importantly, this approach not only improves on previously computed solutions at times $t = k\delta$, but also allows interpolating between times $t=k\delta$ and extrapolating beyond $t=(m-1)\delta$.

 \paragraph{} In the next section, we will discuss how the parameter $\alpha(t)$ is determined through the time-dependent variational principle.
 We emphasize that during this optimization, the parameters $\theta_k$ remain fixed and only the coefficients $\alpha_k$ are varied.
 As such, we simplify notations by denoting $\ket{\phi_k} = \ket{\phi_{\theta_k}}$.
-We assume that the family $\left\{ \ket{\phi_k} \right\}_k$ is linearly independent, which should always be the case in practice.
+We assume that the family $\left\{ \ket{\phi_k} \right\}_k$ is linearly independent, which should always be the case in practice.\footnote{If it is not the case, then the number of states in the family can be reduced until the family is linearly independent.
+Linear dependence can be immediately noticed when Monte Carlo sampling the Rayleigh matrix with the determinant state estimator (\cref{eq:rm_decomposition}), since the probability of all samples is zero in this case.}